arun786/MultiThreadingBasics/CountDownLatch.md

 It is kind of synchronizer which allows one or more threads to wait till few threads complete their processing.

+there are 2 main methods

+1. await() - The main thread waits till all the threads complete.
+2. countdown() - to inform countdown latch to decrease the count.

     package ConceptOfCountDownLatch;